jslater89/OpenTafl/README.txt

 8. Version history

+v0.2.4b
+- Implementation of 'rules' command in the UI
+- Scrolling message dialog fixes and improvements
+- Add Tablut variants (Foteviken, with attacker camps, and standard)

 v0.2.3.3b (released 04/08/16):
 - Fix for berserk moves counting as repeated moves for the purposes of deciding victory